 Lack of empathy which impedes our ability to understand and show concern for our partner’s feelings and perspectives, leads to increased disconnection and conflict, and eventually, the death of the relationship.
-In this video, Dr. Hawkins talks about how to avoid conflict and 3 types of empathy that he teaches in his Core program for men – cognitive empathy, emotional or affective empathy and compassionate empathy, or empathic concern.
+Dr. Hawkins talks about how to avoid conflict and 3 types of empathy that he teaches in his Core program for men – cognitive empathy, emotional or affective empathy and compassionate empathy, or empathic concern.

 How to Avoid Conflict with 3 Empathy Techniques

 In today’s fast-paced and often chaotic world, maintaining healthy and harmonious relationships can be a real challenge.
 Relationships, whether they are romantic, familial, or friendships, are the cornerstone of our lives.
 They bring us joy, support, and a sense of belonging, but they can also bring conflict, misunderstandings, and hurt feelings.
 One key to avoiding these conflicts and strengthening your relationships lies in the practice of empathy.